chendicao/cascoKNN/README.md

 You need to checkout the dependency requirements for [pyod].

 ## Installation
-At this point, you should installed all the dependency for [pyod]
+At this point, you should installed all the dependency for [pyod].
 ```sh
 git clone https://github.com/paragon520/Pyod_CASCO
 cd Pyod_CASCO